willmoon19/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    It is used to match a url to whatever we want.
+Matching the url will allow us to bring them to whichever page we choose and display what we want

 1. How would you explain form validation to someone who has never programmed before?
+    It is the rules we as coders build, that force a person to follow parameters for filling out a form.

 1. In 1-2 sentences, define end to end testing.
+    It is a way to machine test your code, making sure it runs as intended from end to end; as per the code written for it.

 ## Instructions